-United States Service Flags Are Back in Style
+United States Service Flags

 The Service Flag was first (unofficially) used during World War I. The flag is white with a red border and one or more blue stars in the center: one star for each family member serving in the military during times of war or hostility.
 If a service member dies, the blue star is covered by a gold star.